top of page

 Columns of the original lobby as they currently appear in an office suite

-View of one of the arched windows that would have once made up the front wall of the lobby, currently part of an office suite
+One of the arched windows that would have once made up the north wall of the lobby, which was then subdivided into office suites

 Corner office on the second floor that once housed a hotel room